vvenv/janja/README.md

 ## License

-`JianJia` is released under the [MIT License](https://opensource.org/licenses/MIT).
+`Janja` is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute it as long as you comply with the license terms.